hfsasu/Backmasking/README.md

 -next returns the next element in the stack and advances the iterator to the next position and it only accesses element at current index, so O(1)
 -constructor and hasNext also has O(1) so total: O(1) time
+A

-according to my program and comparisons of time complexities, LinkedStack seems more efficient with time.
+ccording to my program and comparisons of time complexities, LinkedStack seems more efficient with time.

 -How to convert the sound files-